 Having said all that, Bay Creek is not without its drawbacks and problems.

 If you want to learn more about the neighborhood than this brief description offers, see the other web Publications, browse our Calendar, and check out our ongoing and short-term Projects.
-Also available for loan from the South Madison Branch Library is a video entitled South Side Frolics, Stories from Monona Bay to Wingra Creek.
-This was the result of an intergenerational program in 1998.

 [ Home | Publications | Calendar of Events | Projects | Contacts | Sites to Visit ] ~ [ site map ]